Test results in 24 hours.

 See your body's natural response to COVID-19

-Positive result indicates an individual has mounted an immune response against the virus or in response to vaccination, and is protected against severe course of infection or reinfection
+Positive result indicates an individual has mounted an immune response against the virus due to infection or in response to vaccination

 A positive antibody result may exempt employees from future testing